arun06samudrala/Data-Science/Deep Learning/README.md

   4) Results:
               Achieved and accuracy of 80%+ in classifying digits, with similar performance on unseen data using this simple model.

+Resnet_50:

+  Implemented a resnet 50 model from scratch.
+Will have to train it on a bigger dataset as the current one used is too small for such a    deep network

+Unet: Implemented a Unet model from scratch and trained it on a cityscape dataset.
+It doesn't perform well yet because it has only been        trained for 3 epochs.
+If trained for a longer time, it should perform way better